Rob-Lucas/My-Portfolio-/README.md

 # My-Portfolio
 List of projects I have done in the past whether it be a hobby or for class assignments.
 Note that some of my work is not provided so feel free to ask if more information is necessary.
-Everything in here is organized via branches.
+Everything in here is organized via **branches**.
 ---
 Email:rsl.76.fib@gmail.com
 ---